FarronF/limerick-council-meetings/meetings/2017/04/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick -  20th March 2017.md

 Members supported the Motion and noted the importance of preserving the records that

-had been retained in relation to Glin to facilitate any future investigation.--- 6
+had been retained in relation to Glin to facilitate any future investigation.
+---
+6

 **13.**